wayne-xyz/DPportal/README.md

 ## Update Log
+- 2024/10/30
+    - add the new data statistics page, using the csv from google drive
+    - update the ui of home page and the footer to the statistics page

 - 2024/10/23
     - add GUI for manual download tif files
     - add the new Cloud task feature with the cron job to perform the download task and statistics update